Monochord: Monochord practitioners

-The monochord is mentioned in Sumerian writings, and, according to some, was reinvented by Pythagoras (sixth century BCE).
-Dolge attributes the invention of the moveable bridge to Guido of Arezzo around 1000 CE.
+The monochord is mentioned in Sumerian writings, and, according to some, was reinvented by Pythagoras (sixth century BC).
+Dolge attributes the invention of the moveable bridge to Guido of Arezzo around 1000 AD.

 In 1618, Robert Fludd devised a mundane monochord (also celestial or divine monochord) that linked the Ptolemaic universe to musical intervals.
 "Was it [Mersenne's discoveries through use of the monochord (1637)] physical intuition or a Pythagorean confidence in the importance of small whole numbers? ...
 It was the latter."

 The psalmodicon, a similar instrument but with a chromatic fret board replacing the moveable bridge, was developed in Denmark in the 1820s and became widespread throughout Scandinavia in churches as an alternative to the organ.
 Scandinavian immigrants also brought it to the United States.
 It became quite rare by the latter 20th century, but more recently has been revived by folk musicians.

 An image of the celestial monochord was used on the 1952 cover of Anthology of American Folk Music by Harry Everett Smith and in the 1977 book The Cosmographical Glass: Renaissance Diagrams of the Universe (p.
 133) by S. K. Heninger Jr., ISBN 978-0-87328-208-6.
 A reproduction of the monochordum mundanum (mundane monochord) illustration from page 90 of Robert Fludd's "Utriusque Cosmi, Maioris scilicet et Minoris, Metaphysica, Physica, Atque Technica Historia" ("Tomus Primus"), 1617, was used as the cover art for Kepler Quartet's 2011 audio CD, Ben Johnston: String Quartets Nos.
 1, 5 & 10 (New World Records Cat.
 No. 80693), which is classical music that uses pitch ratios extended to higher partials beyond the standard Pythagorean tuning system.

 A modern playing technique used in experimental rock as well as contemporary classical music is 3rd bridge.
 This technique shares the same mechanism as used on the monochord, by dividing the string into two sections with an additional bridge.